Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Introduction

 \section{Introduction}

 Pop III stars ended the cosmic Dark ages at $z \sim$ 25 and began to chemically enrich the Universe with the heavy elements required for the later formation of planets and life \citep{wet08a,jet09b,hw10}.
 In large-scale numerical simulations this process is gradual, with cosmic metallicities rising slowly over time.
 For this reason, previous studies found that the rise of planet formation was gradual, and did not peak until cosmic mean metallicities exceeded a critical value at about half of the present age of the Universe \citep{jl12,bp15,zack16}.
-However, cosmological simulations in large boxes do not resolve metal mixing or cooling on small scales in SN remnants, or the formation of clumps from which protoplanetary systems can emerge.
+However, cosmological simulations in large boxes do not resolve local metal mixing or cooling in SN remnants or the formation of clumps from which protoplanetary systems can emerge on scales of $\lesssim$ 1000 au \citep[e.g.,][]{wet25a}.

-It is now known that pair-instability SNe \citep[PI SNe;][]{rs67,brk67}, which eject large masses of metals \citep{hw02,jw11,yosh22,xing23}, can locally enrich gas to metallicities as high as $\sim$ 1 \Zs\ at $z \sim$ 20 and produce dense cloud cores that can collapse and form new stars in only a few Myr \citep{latif20c}.
+It is now known that pair-instability SNe \citep[PI SNe;][]{rs67,brk67} of 120 - 260 \Ms\ Pop III stars can eject over 100 \Ms\ of metals \citep{hw02,jw11,yosh22,xing23}, enriching local gas to metallicities of up to $\sim$ 1 \Zs\ at $z \sim$ 20 and producing dense cloud cores that can collapse and form new stars in only a few Myr \citep{latif20c}.
+Less energetic core-collapse (CC) SNe that expel 0.1 - 0.3 \Ms\ of metals can enrich local gas to $\sim$ 10$^{-4}$ \Zs\ on timescales of 50 - 100 Myr \citep{brit15,cw19}.
 New cosmological simulations show that oxygen from the explosion can produce H$_2$O mass fractions of up to 10$^{-4}$ and Jeans masses of only 1 - 2 \Ms\ in such cores, raising the possibility of low-mass, long-lived star formation in water-rich environments among the first generation of stars in the Universe \citep{wet25a}.
-We have now performed simulations that reveal for the first time that water-rich protoplanetary disks with planetesimals, the precursors of rocky planets, could form at cosmic Dawn, billions of years earlier than previously thought.
-In Section 2 we briefly describe our FEOSAD simulations, and discuss disk formation and planetesimal growth in Section 3.
+We have now performed simulations that reveal for the first time that water-rich protoplanetary disks with planetesimals, the precursors of rocky planets, could form at Cosmic Dawn, billions of years earlier than previously thought.
+In Section 2 we briefly describe our protoplanetary disk simulations and discuss disk evolution and planetesimal growth in Section 3.
 We conclude in Section 4 with the prospects for the formation of planets with water at $z \sim$ 20 and their detection in low-metallicity surveys today.